AI-estimated baseline profile. Be the first to log a session!

 What does 2010 Duoteli Brand Liu Bao Tea taste like?

-This dark from Guangxi, China offers a distinctive drinking experience.
 This aged Liu Bao tea offers a profound earthy character, reminiscent of deep forest floors, balanced by notes of dark wood and a subtle betel nut sweetness.
 The liquor is smooth and rich, providing a.
-It sits in the "Earthy" and "Woody" and "Smooth" flavor families, so expect a cup that leans earthy and woody and smooth.
+It leans earthy, woody and smooth.

 How should I brew 2010 Duoteli Brand Liu Bao Tea?